jonnonz1/nz-statute-book/acts/public/2016/senior-courts-act-2016.md

   (a) any contested application for leave to appeal:
   (b) any contested application for an extension of time to appeal:
   (c) any other contested application or matter (other than an appeal) that effectively determines or disposes of the substantive proceeding.
+(2A) A single Judge of the Court of Appeal may—
+  (a) make an order or give directions under section 164B(2) on a proceeding that is referred to a Judge of the Court of Appeal under section 164A:
+  (b) hear and determine an appeal against an order made under section 164B(2)﻿(a).
-(3) Any other application to or matter in the Court of Appeal (other than an appeal) may be heard and determined by a single Judge of the Court of Appeal.
+(3) In any other case, an application to or matter in the Court of Appeal (other than an appeal) may be heard and determined by a single Judge of the Court of Appeal.
 (4) If a single Judge acting under subsection (3) determines not to grant an application or not to resolve a matter in favour of a party, the party may apply to have the Judge’s determination reviewed by 2 or more Judges of the Court of Appeal.
 (5) The Judges who determine an application under subsection (4) may confirm, modify, or reverse the single Judge’s determination.
 (6) A single Judge of the Court of Appeal may—